-In 2004, Doug’s trial skills were tested in a way they had never been tested before.
-He served as lead lawyer in two very significant Fen-Phen cases against pharmaceutical giant, Wyeth.
+In 2004, Doug’s trial skills were tested by pharmaceutical giant Wyeth.
+He served as lead lawyer in two very significant Fen-Phen cases.
 In the first case, Wyeth hired world famous defense lawyer Dan Webb of Chicago’s legal Goliath, Winston & Strawn, to defend them.
 In the third week of the trial, Wyeth relented and settled for a confidential sum.
 In the second case, Wyeth retained Houston mega-firm Vinson & Elkins to defend them.
 Wyeth again relented, and just before closing arguments settled for a confidential sum.

-In April 2008, Doug was appointed by United States Federal District Judge Don Middlebrooks of Southern District of Florida to serve on the Plaintiff’s Steering Committee of In re Trasylol Litigation.
-In this capacity, Doug has traveled across America, and to Europe, investigating the conduct of Bayer concerning its drug, Trasylol .
-He has been responsible for taking depositions of many of the most important Bayer executives in the litigation.
+In April 2008, United States Federal District Judge Don Middlebrooks of Southern District of Florida appointed Doug to serve on the Plaintiff’s Steering Committee of In re Trasylol Litigation.
+In this capacity, Doug traveled across America, and to Europe, to investigate the conduct of Bayer concerning its drug, Trasylol .
+He took the depositions of many of the most important Bayer executives in the litigation.

 In 2011, Judge Rebecca Pallmeyer appointed Doug as a member of the Plaintiff’s steering committee for MDL 2172: In re: Zimmer NexGen Knee Products Liability Litigation, United States District Court, Northern District of Illinois.
 In this litigation, Doug has deposed many significant witnesses for the plaintiffs.